 Just the way the heart is an integral part of human life, for a car, its heart is its engine.
 So, you must make sure it runs smoothly.
-And for a proper running of an engine, you will need to ensure regular maintenance for it.
+And for a proper running of an engine, you will need to keep your car engine in good condition.

-From changing engine oil, checking the cooling system to changing timing belts or fuel filters, responsibilities are huge.
-For an easy understanding, here we share 10 important tips for your car engine maintenance.
+From changing engine oil, and checking the cooling system to changing timing belts or fuel filters, responsibilities are huge.
+For easy understanding, here we share 10 important tips for maintaining your car engine in good condition.

 1. You Should Change The Engine Oil Regularly

 The oil keeps all the engine components well lubricated, thus reducing the chances of significant wear and tear.
 The oil also traps the sediments, dirt, and dust particles so that they cannot enter and jam the system.
 As a car owner, it is mandatory to check the oil levels each month and increase them whenever necessary.
 In addition, you should also check the oil filter so that all the oil junk is kept outside.

 A considerable amount of heat energy is lost in the process of combustion.
 A car engine is generally made up of metals and alloys, which are not typical heat lovers.
 That is why you should ensure the car has sufficient coolant in the tank, which can dissipate the heat.
 The ideal ratio of coolant to distilled water is 1:1.

 On a hot day, you can check the engine temperature gauge and shut down your car to avoid overheating.

 What do you do when feeling tired?
 You sit and relax to get some oxygen, right?
 The same thing happens with the engine, too.
 If the airflow gets compressed, the fuel may not burn completely, further reducing mileage and increasing emissions.
 The solution is to clean the air filter so that the engine can adequately take a breath and keep functioning well.